12.2 Common Disorders and Disabilities in Children and Adolescents

 Types of ADHD

-There are three types of ADHD, depending on which types of symptoms are strongest in the individual[8]:
+There are three subcategories of ADHD, determined by which symptoms are most prominent in the individual[8]:

-A person’s symptoms of ADHD can change over time, and their predominant presentation may change over time as well.
+A person’s symptoms of ADHD can change over time, and their predominant presentation may change.

 Causes of ADHD

-The cause(s) and risk factors for ADHD are unknown, but current research shows that genetics plays an important role.
+The cause(s) and risk factors for ADHD are unknown, but current research shows that genetics play an important role.
 In addition to genetics, other possible risk factors include the following[9]:

 - Brain injury